mmikowski/powercss/README.md

 PowerCSS uses merging, caching, compression, and double-buffering to exceed the speed and flexibility of static CSS. https://www.youtube.com/watch?v=rnkMjzhxw4s

+## Style
+This plugin is written in the style presented in the book book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][1] and directly from [Manning][2].
+It passes JSLint.
+If you dislike K&R indentation, think that JSLint is a waste of time, and want to make closures and line endings impossible to find, go ahead and port it to CoffeeScript.
+Just don't expect any help from me :)

 ## The Goal
 The greatest problem with static CSS - whether it is written by an